More

 The Muslims are against anyone who does acts of injustice or promotes transgression or evil.
 They shall all unite against that person even if that person is a Muslim.

-For example: If a Muslim cheats a non-Muslim, all the other Muslims will only stand for justice and support the non-Muslim who was cheated.
+If a Muslim cheated a non-Muslim, the rest of the Muslims were obligated to stand for justice and support the non-Muslim who was wronged.

 It is not permissible for a Muslim to support a murderer or give him shelter.